James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 | oracle | crosstalk | **0.208** | 0.198 | -0.010 |
 | gap-closed | crosstalk | **0.31** | -0.05 | -0.36 |

-(antianchor: fog oracle 0.096 / crosstalk 0.185, both below the corsupcon ref —
-flat-to-negative, and its isotropy fog HDC 0.057 confirms it is not the direction.)
+(antianchor: fog oracle 0.096 / crosstalk 0.185, both below the corsupcon ref, flat-to-negative, and its isotropy fog HDC 0.057 confirms it is not the direction.)

-**The three-way read — each extractor occupies a different corner of the TTA-vs-ceiling space:**
+**The three-way read.
+Each extractor occupies a different corner of the TTA-vs-ceiling space:**

 1. **DGLSS++ is the ceiling extractor**: highest oracle on both conditions at medium